vmware/open-vm-tools/README.md

 ### Salt Minion Setup
 The Salt support on Linux consists of a single bash script to setup Salt Minion on VMware virtual machines.
 The script requires the "curl" and "awk" commands to be available on the system.

-It is recommended to Linux vendors supplying open-vm-tools packages that Salt Minion support be provided in a separate optional package - "open-vm-tools-salt-minion".
+Linux providers supplying open-vm-tools packages are recommended to provide Salt Minion support in a separate optional package - "open-vm-tools-salt-minion".

-To make the Salt Minion Setup a part of the open-vm-tools build use the `--enable-salt-minion` option when invoking the configure script:
+To include the Salt Minion Setup in the open-vm-tools build use the `--enable-salt-minion` option when invoking the configure script.
 ```
 ./configure --enable-salt-minion
 ```

 ### Component Manager (componentMgr) plugin
 The component Manager manages a preconfigured set of components available from VMware that can be made available on the Linux guest.
-Currently the only component that can be managed is the Salt Minion.
+Currently the only component that can be managed is the Salt Minion Setup.

 ### ContainerInfo (containerInfo) plugin
-The optional containerInfo plugin captures a list of the containers running on a Linux guest and publishes the list to the guest variable "**guestinfo.vmtools.containerinfo**" in JSON format.
-The containerInfo plugin supports only the containerd runtime.
-The plugin communicates with the containerd runtime using gRPC and retrieves the list of running containers.
-If any of those containers are managed by Docker, the plugin uses libcurl to communicate with the Docker daemon and get the name of the container.
+The optional containerInfo plugin retrieves a list of the containers running on a Linux guest and publishes the list to the guest variable "**guestinfo.vmtools.containerinfo**" in JSON format.
+The containerInfo plugin communicates with the containerd daemon using gRPC to retrieve the desired information.
+For containers that are managed by Docker, the plugin uses libcurl to communicate with the Docker daemon and get the names of the containers.

-This plugin requires additional build and runtime dependencies.
-It is suggested that this plugin be released in a separate, optional package - "open-vm-tools-containerinfo".
-A separate package avoids unneeded, unused runtime dependencies for the customers not using the features provided by this plugin.
+Since this plugin requires additional build and runtime dependencies, Linux vendors are recommended to release it in a separate, optional package - "open-vm-tools-containerinfo".
+This avoids unnecessary dependencies for customers not using the feature.

 #### Canonical, Debian, Ubuntu Linux
 | Build Dependencies | Runtime |